daijro/camoufox/README.md

 ### Build CLI

+> [!WARNING]
-!!!warning Camoufox's build system is designed to be used in Linux.
+> Camoufox's build system is designed to be used in Linux.
 WSL will not work!

 First, clone this repository with Git: